-The Shepherd Honor Band weekend will give students opportunities to:
+The Shepherd Honor Music Festival weekend will give students opportunities to:

-- Benefit from master classes, performances, and clinics by outstanding applied faculty
+- Benefit from master classes, performances, and clinics by our outstanding applied faculty,

-- Enjoy performances by the Shepherd University Jazz Ensemble, chamber ensembles, and Wind Ensemble.
+- Enjoy performances by the Shepherd University Wind Ensemble, Jazz Ensemble, Choral Ensembles, and faculty chamber ensembles.

-In order to assure students the fantastic opportunity to represent their school in an experience that will allow them to make great music with other talented and serious musicians their age, students must be nominated by their Band Director via the Director Nomination Form.
+In order to assure students the fantastic opportunity to represent their school in an experience that will allow them to make great music with other talented and serious musicians their age, students must be nominated by their Director via the Director Nomination Form.
 Ensemble Directors, please submit your nominations by October 5, 2018.

-The Honor Band Registration Form and Waiver for nominated students is available online here: Honor Music post-nomination 2019 Registration Form
+The Honor Music Festival Registration Form and Waiver for nominated students is available online here: Honor Music post-nomination 2019 Registration Form

 Shepherdstown, WV 25443

-The Honor Band registration fee includes meals at the Shepherd University Dining Hall and an option of two nights of hotel lodging for participants.
+The Honor Music Festival registration fee includes meals at the Shepherd University Dining Hall and an option of two nights of hotel lodging for participants.
 Acceptance is based on a first-come basis.
 Sections will not be overloaded.